leggettc18/lenora/readme.md

 ## Deploy to Netlify

-If you use this starter theme and want to deploy your site to [Netlify](https://www.netlify.com/), you *MAY* encounter a build error which contains the following line:
+If you use this theme and want to deploy your site to [Netlify](https://www.netlify.com/), you *MAY* encounter a build error which contains the following line:

 ```bash
 ERROR {your deploy time here} error: failed to transform resource: POSTCSS: failed to transform "css/styles.css" (text/css): PostCSS not found; install with "npm install postcss-cli".
 See https://gohugo.io/hugo-pipes/postcss/